Reconfigurable video coding

-The Reconfigurable Video Coding (RVC) is an MPEG initiative to provide an innovative framework of video coding development.
+Reconfigurable Video Coding (RVC) is an MPEG initiative to provide an innovative framework of video coding development.
 This framework offers a way to overcome the lack of interoperability between the many video codecs deployed in the market.
 Indeed, an RVC codec is described using the dataflow programming paradigm which permits flexibility and reusability.
 Two standards have been produced by the RVC working group: